kodiriys/dbt-databricks-playground/README.md

 Data is transformed into `1_bronze`, `2_silver`, and `3_gold` schemas using DBT models.

+DBT contains tests to ensure data quality and integrity.

 Tools used:

 - `DBT` (Data Build Tool) - for transforming data into the medallion architecture